 You must meet nursing home level of care requirements to receive assistance under the waiver program.
-This assessment is done by your local Area Agency on Aging.
-This is Aging & In-Home Services (AIHS) in northeast Indiana.
+This assessment is done by your local Area Agency on Aging until June 30, 2025.
+This is Aging & In-Home Services (AIHS) in Northeast Indiana.
 You start this process by calling AIHS at (260) 745-1200 and asking for an assessment for the Aged & Disabled Waiver Program.
 AIHS then does a telephone triage to see if you appear unable to perform three or more activities of daily living on your own.
 AIHS then comes to your home to perform a face-to-face assessment.
-Once you are determined to meet level of care requirements, AIHS will then do a cost comparison budget to show it is cheaper to provide services at home instead of at the nursing home.